 This is not a hi-fi speaker in the traditional sense and, given its compact dimensions, it would be unrealistic to expect too much.

 Inside the base of the unit is a 5cm speaker and a pair of 5cm passive radiators.
 There’s support for multiple audio formats, including AAC, MP3, Vorbis, WAV (LPCM), FLAC and Opus.

 Playing Radio 2 on TuneIn dialogue is clear, and songs are delivered with a reasonable amount of energy, but don’t expect thunderous bass or room-filling volume.

 Switch to Maybe by Emeli Sandé on Spotify and there’s a thin, bright edge to the treble and a disappointing woolliness to the bass.
 Don’t expect a huge amount in terms of detail, definition or dynamics.

-We try an £80 UE Roll Bluetooth speaker for a more realistic price comparison, and sonically that has the edge too, with a sweeter, less strident sound than the Home.
+We try the cheap UE Roll Bluetooth speaker for a more realistic price comparison, and sonically that has the edge too, with a sweeter, less strident sound than the Home.

 For background listening Google Home is fine, and you can at least combine two of them for proper stereo, but music replay isn’t really its primary forté.

 Given how small and lightweight it is, its performance is reasonable but nothing special.

 You probably shouldn’t buy Google Home as your primary music system, but fortunately there’s much more to it than that.